Asbury in Marshall County, Alabama — The American South (East South Central)

 Erected 1991 by Alabama Historical Association.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured Town of Geraldine: Home of the Bulldogs (approx. 6.1 miles away); Town of Crossville (approx. 9.2 miles away); Birthplace of Albertville (approx. 9.4 miles away); Claysville Junior High School (approx. 9.4 miles away); Liberty Tree Memorial (approx. 9.4 miles away); Pre-Civil War Cemetery (approx. 9.6 miles away); A Celebration of 150 Years (approx. 9.6 miles away); Seventh District Agricultural School (approx. 9.6 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Town of Geraldine: Home of the Bulldogs (approx. 6.1 miles away); Town of Crossville (approx. 9.2 miles away); Birthplace of Albertville (approx. 9.4 miles away); Claysville Junior High School (approx. 9.4 miles away); Liberty Tree Memorial (approx. 9.4 miles away); Pre-Civil War Cemetery (approx. 9.6 miles away); Albert Family (approx. 9.6 miles away); A Celebration of 150 Years (approx. 9.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 7, 2014, by David J Gaines of Pinson, Alabama.
-This page has been viewed 424 times since then and 46 times this year.
+It was originally submitted on November 7, 2014, by David J Gaines of Pinson, Alabama.
+This page has been viewed 518 times since then and 29 times this year.
 Last updated on July 20, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2. submitted on November 7, 2014, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.